andrescosta/jobico-fn/GUIDE.md

 # How to Use This Guide

-Navigate through the sections to discover step-by-step instructions for setting up new jobs, uploading wasm and schema files, and utilizing administrative tools within the Jobico platform.
-Click on each topic of interest to access detailed explanations and walkthroughs.
+These sections provide step-by-step instructions for setting up new jobs, uploading wasm and schema files, and utilizing administrative tools within the Jobico-fn platform.

 ## Workflow Overview: Tenant Job Management

-This section provides an overview of the workflow involved in managing jobs within the Jobico platform.
-Learn how tenants define jobs, upload necessary files, monitor job execution, and more.
-Follow the steps outlined below to efficiently manage your jobs within the platform.
+This section provides an overview of the workflow involved in managing jobs within the Jobico-fn platform.

 ## Jobs

-A job within the Jobico platform is a comprehensive specification that outlines the orchestration of computational tasks.
+A **job** within the Jobico-fn platform is a specification that outlines the orchestration of computational tasks.
 It serves as a blueprint defining the following essential elements:

 * Queues: The job specification includes the definition of queues, which act as intermediary storage mechanisms for facilitating the flow of events between producers and consumers within the ecosystem.

-* Runtimes: Runtimes are Jobicolet programs programmed in any WebAssembly (WASM)-compatible language.
+* Runtimes: Runtimes are Jobicolet functions programmed in any WebAssembly (WASM)-compatible language.
 These programs contain business logic for event processing, defining how incoming events are handled and specifying the resulting output.

-* Events: Events represent occurrences or happenings within external systems or applications that trigger the execution of job logic within Jobico.
-External systems or applications trigger REST calls to Jobico with information about the event.
+* Events: Events represent occurrences or happenings within external systems or applications that trigger the execution of Jobico-fn functions.
+External systems or applications trigger REST calls to Jobico-fn with information about the event.
 Each event specified in the job definition includes detailed information such as the event schema for validation, the designated runtime for execution, and instructions for handling the result.
 Events serve as the catalyst for job execution, providing the necessary context and parameters for processing tasks efficiently within the platform.

 ![alt](docs/img/definition.svg?)

 ### Job Specification and Deployment

 The job specification, detailing the queues, runtimes, and events, is written in YAML format.
-Tenants utilize the Command Line Interface (CLI) tool to upload the specification to the platform, enabling seamless deployment and execution of the specified computational tasks.
+These specifications will be deployed to the pltaform using the Command Line Interface (CLI) tool.

 ### Anatomy of the spec:
 A Job Definition YAML file includes various attributes that define the job's characteristics: